aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/_index.md

 type: docs
 url: /columns/
 aliases: [/working-with-columns/]
-keywords: "Excel columns, Cells Cloud API, REST API, spreadsheet operations, Office Cloud"
+keywords: "Excel columns, Aspose.Cells Cloud API, spreadsheet column operations, REST API"
-description: "The Cells Cloud API provides comprehensive operations for Excel worksheet columns, including adding, copying, hiding, unhiding, grouping, ungrouping, and deleting."
+description: "Explore Aspose.Cells Cloud API operations for Excel worksheet columns, including retrieving, adding, copying, hiding, unhiding, grouping, ungrouping, and deleting columns."
 weight: 100
+ArticleTitle: "Working with Excel columns – Aspose.Cells Cloud Documentation"
 ---

 ## Working with Columns on an Excel file

+This page provides quick navigation to the primary column‑related operations available through the Aspose.Cells Cloud API.
+Use the links below to view detailed documentation, request parameters, and sample responses for each action.

 - [How to get a column from an Excel worksheet.](/cells/columns/get/)
 - [How to add an empty column to an Excel worksheet.](/cells/columns/add/)